Bison Buffalo Meat A Vitamin B12 Food

-The North American Bison and Bison in general are lower in fat than most other meats which does make cooking bison a little tricky.
+The north American bison in general are lower in fat than most other meats which does make cooking bison a little tricky.

 I would look for the fattier cuts of meat when cooking bison or even eating this meat raw because it contains CLA.

-A powerful fatty acid that is found in bison buffalo meat.
+What is CLA?
+A powerful fatty acid that is found in pastured bison buffalo meat.

 What is CLA short for?